geeksforsocialchange/gfsc-v3/content/blog/2019/placecal-capabilities-approach/index.md

 Engagement with institutional partners revealed that across the health, housing, and community sectors there were a number of existing attempts to catalogue community activities described in terms of ‘asset mapping’ or ‘community directory’ initiatives.
 Each of these attempts, like the MAFN calendar, were inherently limited by funding and time, and required constant community development work to keep up to date.
 It was at this point that PlaceCal was initiated, which will be discussed in detail below.

-{{<image-with-caption "google-cal-results.png" "An example of the shared Google Calendar for one day in one area" "An example of the shared Google Calendar for one day in one area" "frame">}}
+{{%image-with-caption "google-cal-results.png" "An example of the shared Google Calendar for one day in one area" "frame"%}}
+An example of the shared Google Calendar for one day in one area
+{{%/image-with-caption%}}

 The PlaceCal CTP evolved by exploring all the ways that we could increase connectivity and communication between and across neighbourhood project partners.
 Working with the existing context of collaboration developed by MAFN, we established that there was the potential for high quality, up-to-date and trusted information in the area that would allow individual organisations to share the burden of creating a central source of information.